-We met Olivia James-Watts in the last edition.
+We met Olivia James-Watts (pictured, below left) in the last edition.
 She is the new Activity Coordinator for your Independent Living team.
 Olivia organises and publicises activities around your schemes.
 Here she wanted to catch up with you again, to update you on scheme activities.